 Probing sample structure and properties to produce a rheological profile

-In contrast to yield stress and thixotropy tests that apply a rotational force in one direction, amplitude sweep is an oscillation assay (think clothes washer agitator) that uses an increasing amplitude (energy input) to probe sample properties such as rheological stability.
-The amplitude sweep is very important to properly determine the LVER (Linear Viscoelastic Region) to define a % strain value that is a critical input parameter for subsequent frequency based assays described in later sections.
+In contrast to yield stress and thixotropy tests that apply a rotational force in one direction, amplitude sweep is an oscillatory assay (think clothes washer agitator) that uses an increasing amplitude (energy input) to probe sample properties such as rheological stability.
+The amplitude sweep is very important to properly determine the LVER (Linear Viscoelastic Region) to define either a % strain or stress value that is a critical input parameter for subsequent frequency based assays described in later sections.

 Figure 2 is a typical amplitude sweep plot showing LVER, G' (elastic modulus = solid nature), G" (viscous modulus = liquid nature), and phase angle response as amplitude increases.
 Formulation and processing modifications may result in product changes identified by a rheometer, but not necessarily identified using a viscometer.